druidfi/guidelines/docs/security_updates.md

 ### Deployment

+- It is important the process does not end in staging.
 - Make sure timing of the deployment is agreed with the client
 - Make sure that the update is being tested in development (if possible) before